-We create opportunities for you to explore your interests - whether you want to give back and volunteer, go green and make a difference to the environment, create change on campus and represent students, find a part time job or meet like-minded students.
-We've got lots to offer and it's all ready and waiting, so let us help you make the most of your University years.
+We create opportunities for you to explore your interests - whether you want to give back and volunteer, go green and make a difference to the environment, create change on campus and represent students, find a part-time job, meet like-minded students or storm to victory at a weekly (Zoom) Quiz.
+We've got lots to offer and it's all ready and waiting, so let us help you make the most of your university years.